-SOUTH AFRICA POST OFFICE has teamed up with an e-commerce platform Mail Americas to ensure faster, cheaper and easier in terms of customs clearance shopping experience for customers, especially in rural areas.
+SOUTH AFRICA POST OFFICE has teamed up with an e-commerce platform Mail Americas to ensure faster, cheaper and easier shopping experience for customers, especially in rural areas.
 As part of the new agreement, the Office will take care of the distribution of items ordered through the platform in South Africa and the subcontinent.
 This new collaboration is one in a series of efforts aiming to simplify and boost online shopping and e-commerce in South Africa, with the previous big step in this direction being another agreement with the American online shopping giant Wish.